 We provide safe community lunch and gardening activities

-We amplify the voices of women with diverse lived experiences -
+We amplify the voices of diverse lived experiences

-We build the capacity of workforces to provide appropriate support -
+We build the capacity of workforces to provide informed support

 We provide a platform to elevate and amplify the voices of, while also being informed and guided by, those with past and present lived experience.

 We apply these values in the ‘way we work’ with service users, staff, volunteers, students, LEAG, Committee, collaborative partners, sector, and community.

 Our service users are at the centre of everything we do.
 Our commitment is to voice, choice, empowerment, and collaboration.

 Safety, access and inclusion are prioritised for all experiences of the sex industry or of exploitation, and in consideration of individual experiences of service users including those who identify as LGBTIQA+, Aboriginal and Torres Strait Islander, diverse migrant cultures, and as living with disability.